MehmetMHY/ytm34/README.md

 -If things get bad, run: sudo youtube-dl --no-check-certificate [ youtube URL ], otherwise dont run this.

 ## What Each File Does:
 - YTMB-OTHER = Folder of old stuff I made and just kept.
 Not part of code!
 - install-ytm.sh = Used to install over all code.
 - links.txt = Used to store YouTube URL Links.
 - main_run.sh = Main Bash Script for the code as a whole.
 - MP3_Files = Where the MP3 Files are stored after downloading.
 - music_run.py = Python script used as part of downloading process.
 - Title-Prints = Folder that holds print.py, print2.py, and title-state
     - print.py = Python script to print non-UI for the code.
     - print2.py = Python script to print non-UI (basic edition) for the code.
     - title-state = True or False state for the non-UI options.
 - README.txt = README Text File.
 - links_backups.txt = A text file that backups every think from the links.txt before the links.txt is refreshed by the REFRESH option.
 - ytm.command = Used to execute overall program anywhere.
+- Previous-Verisons = Olds previous verisons of YouTube-To-MP3-B
+- Title-Prints = Folder that holds print.py, print2.py, and title-state
+    - print.py = Python script to print non-UI for the code.
+    - print2.py = Python script to print non-UI (basic edition) for the code.
+    - title-state = True or False state for the non-UI options.

 ## Troubleshooting:
 - Run the Trouble-Shooting option in the code (option 10).